Configure forms for attribute editing

 When you select a form element on the form canvas, the Properties pane appears.

-For field elements, the Formatting section of the Properties pane shows properties that you can define for the element on the form and those that are inherited from the layer and cannot be altered for the form.
-The following sections describe the properties you can define for field elements on the form.
+For basic, choice, and field elements, the Formatting section of the Properties pane shows properties that you can define for the element on the form.
+The sections below describe the properties you can define for elements on the form.

 Define a display name